Your perfect Packing List for Cuba!

 In autumn we are also in the off-season, which makes it especially attractive for budget travelers 🙂

 Which activities are most recommended in autumn?

 Viñales should definitely be at the top of your to do list.
 Not only can you go on breathtaking hikes through the Cuban nature, but you also have to visit a tobacco plantation!
 Cuban cigars are known and revered around the world.
+If you are a smoking lover being in Cuba you should not miss the chance to try the taste of the world famous Cuban cigars as they are spectacular examples of the lush climate that makes Cuban tobacco coveted the world over.
 Take your chance and take a closer look at the production and let a real Cuban farmer tell you some stories.
 Of course you can buy some cigars for home straight at the plantation (good souvenirs 😉 ).

 But if it does rain more often, Cuba also offers countless indoor activities.
 These include the popular Salsa courses or cooking classes.
 Contrary to many reports about Cuban food, we enjoyed it very much.

 Cuba also has an impressive and interesting history.
 Therefore, the museums are a clear recommendation, even if you are not a museum type.
 Everyone knows the names Fidel Castro or Che Guevara, but do you know the real story behind them?

 However, these months are perhaps the most uncertain in terms of the weather in Cuba.
 Therefore a good packing list is even more important.
 But with our packing list you should be safe, so nothing gets in the way of your trip to Cuba 😉

 Winter is a very popular travel season for Cuba.
 When it gets cold and wet at home, people are drawn to the Cuban dream beaches.
 With an average of 6 rainy days and temperatures between 23-25 °C you can easily stay here.